Lawyering and Legal Reasoning

 "LLR taught me how to reason and write like a lawyer, and provided me with practical opportunities to hone my skills.
 Most importantly, LLR equipped me with the tools necessary to be successful during summer clerkships and after graduation." - J.D.
 Marsh, Valedictorian, Class of 2016

 Called to the Bar

-Called to the Bar is a subcomponent program of the LLR course that begins during orientation and focuses largely on professionalism, ethics and the duties of lawyering.
-Eight required sessions are held during the year.
-The program also includes a forum for students to receive personal guidance and support through mentoring, as well as individual assistance on written assignments.
+Called to the Bar is a required part of the LLR course that begins during orientation and focuses largely on professionalism, ethics and the duties of lawyering.
+The Called to the Bar workshops are designed for first-year students to enhance academic success, cultivate professionalism and lawyering skills, and enable students to develop a sound career plan.

 The Caruthers Fellows, chosen by the LLR faculty, are second- or third-year students who serve as mentors and assist first-year students with the development of research, writing, negotiation and other basic skills.